 Hungarian BeerThere are a few established Hungarian beers widely available; Arany Ászok and Soproni, both similar bitter pilsner-style golden lagers, are among the most common and popular Hungarian beer brands.
 Dreher Bak is a heavier, malty, dark beer with caramel notes.
-The alcohol volume of these beers are all around the 4.3% - 4.6% mark, while Borsodi Bivaly is a stronger Hungarian larger option with a 6.5% volume.
+The alcohol volume of these beers is all around the 4.3% - 4.6% mark, while Borsodi Bivaly is a stronger Hungarian larger option with a 6.5% volume.

 Hungarian craft beerHungary, and especially Budapest, like many cities in Europe, has experienced a burgeoning craft beer revolution in the past number of years which has really added real variety and excitement to a previously relatively dull beer-scene.
 There is a wealth of new beer producers, micro-breweries, and incredible local beers to taste now.
 We recommend trying Hara punk son of a bitch by mad Scientist microbrewery – a near perfect beer, balancing fruity sweetness with gentle malty & hoppy tones and notes of caramel.